-If eating a vegan diet was the best french kiss in the world, than eating a Whole Food Plant Based diet was an exploding orgasm that just kept on coming.
+If eating a vegan diet is the best french kiss in the world, eating a Whole Food Plant Based diet is an exploding orgasm that just keeps on coming.

-Part of eating a Whole Food Plant Based diet (WFPB) is cutting out (or at least drastically cutting down) on your oil consumption.
+Part of eating a Whole Food Plant Based diet (WFPB) is cutting out oil from the diet.

 After reading those two posts, I’m confident that you’re ready for the oil conversation.